RATSAK Pre-Baited Mouse Trap

 Great RATSAK Bait Products:

-RATSAK trap products are suitable for most areas when used safely and according to label instructions.
+RATSAK trap products are suitable for most areas, when used safely and according to label instructions.

 Top RATSAK Trap Tips:

-Great RATSAK Trap Products:
+Recommended RATSAK Trap Products:

-You and your pet’s safety is our priority.
+Your pets safety is our priority.
 For information relating to potential or suspected poisoning through the use (or misuse) of our products in New Zealand, please contact our Emergency Response Service (ERS) on 0800 220 770 (24 hours).

 Rats and mice can be found in: